 which harm other people.
 These categories do not include the type of spell

-refuse to do spells that harm others.
+refuse to do spells that attempt to harm or even manipulate others.

 There are many themes which run through the Bible.
 One is intolerance